How to Turn Off Your Water Heater

-Have you ever turned off your water heater?
-You may not have had any reason to, and that’s a good thing.
-However, if a disaster strikes or an old water heater gives out, it’s important to know how to safely turn off your water heater to mitigate further damage.
-At FLAME Heating, Cooling, Plumbing, and Electrical, we want you to have the best home knowledge and access to professional help the minute you need it.
-With that being said, let’s dive into how to properly turn off a water heater and the reasons why you should or not.
+At FLAME Heating, Cooling, Plumbing & Electrical, we want you to have the best property knowledge and access to professional help the minute you need it.
+With that said, let’s dive into how to properly turn off a water heater and the reasons why you should or shouldn’t.

-When Should You Turn off Your Water Heater?
+When to Turn Your Water Heater Off

-• Leaks or Irregular Draining
+• Leaks or irregular draining

-• Gas Smells
+• Gas smells

-• Hissing Sounds
+• Hissing sounds

 If there aren’t any issues with your water heater, it’s best to keep it running.
-Turning off a water heater when it’s not in use will not save you much money on your energy bills—in fact, it can cause more harm than good.
-Turning on and off your water heater puts extra strain on it, causing damages and malfunctions from the additional wear and tear.
-Furthermore, when you turn off your water heater in between uses, it can take about an hour to heat enough water for an enjoyable shower—which is unfortunate if you’re in a rush and don’t have the time.
+Turning it off when it’s not in use won’t save you much money on your energy bills—in fact, it can cause more harm than good.
+Switching the appliance on and off puts extra strain on it, causing damages and malfunctions from the additional wear and tear.

 gas water heater in a home's basement

-How To Turn off a Traditional Water Heater
+Turning Off a Traditional Water Heater

-1. Turn off Gas or Electricity
+1. Turn Off the Gas or Electricity

 For an electric water heater, go to your home’s circuit breaker box and turn off the electricity line to your water heater.

-2. Turn off the Water Supply Valve
+2. Turn Off the Water Supply Valve

 What Is VAC Mode?

-If you’re not supposed to turn off your water heater, what do you do when you take extended vacations or know a house is going to be vacant for a long time?
-You turn the water heater to “VAC mode,” otherwise known as “vacation mode.
-Turning your water heater to VAC mode allows the heater to work less while you’re away, but you won’t experience overload when you return.
-A water heater usually keeps water temps at around 120 degrees—but lowers them to around 50 degrees Fahrenheit in VAC mode.
+If you prefer not to turn off your water heater but want to take extended vacations or know a house is going to be vacant for a long time, use the “VAC mode.”
+VAC mode stands for “vacation mode,” and turning the water heater to this setting allows it to work less while you’re away, but you won’t experience overload when you return.
+A water heater usually keeps water temperatures at around 120 degrees Fahrenheit but lowers them to around 50 degrees Fahrenheit in VAC mode.
 If your water heater doesn’t have VAC mode, you can just set the temperature level at 50% and get the same results.

-It’s recommended by professionals to have your water heater drained at least twice a year.
-Draining a water heater prevents sediment buildup, improves performance, and increases its lifespan.
+Professionals recommend having your water heater drained at least twice a year.
+Draining the appliance prevents sediment buildup, improves performance, and increases its lifespan.
 If you’re confident in your plumbing abilities and want to drain your water heater yourself, you MUST turn it off first to avoid burning or electrocuting yourself.
-If you’re unsure about draining and turning off your water heater, rest assured there are local professionals who can help—call FLAME Heating, Plumbing, and Electrical for any water heater maintenance or repair services

 Causes of Water Heater Leaks